OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ```

 > [!NOTE]
 > - Office passes the `arg` object to the handler.
-Its `message` property is the Boolean or string sent by the call of `messageParent` in the dialog.
+Its `message` property is the Boolean or string sent by the call of `messageParent` in the dialog box.
 In this example, it is a stringified representation of a user's profile from a service such as Microsoft Account or Google, so it is deserialized back to an object with `JSON.parse`.
 > - The `showUserName` implementation is not shown.
 It might display a personalized welcome message on the task pane.

 When the user interaction with the dialog box is completed, your message handler should close the dialog box, as shown in this example.